k26rahul/html-games/ludo/Achex/README.md

 ## Testing

-A comprehensive test suite utilizing a Mock WebSocket is included to deterministically verify connection promises, legacy handshake formatting, message routing, and graceful cleanup without spamming the live Achex servers.
+A comprehensive test suite utilizing a Mock WebSocket is included to deterministically verify connection promises, legacy handshake formatting, message routing, auto-reconnect behaviors, and graceful cleanup without spamming the live Achex servers.

 Run the tests using: